inlife/nexrender/README.md

 * [@nexrender/action-upload](https://github.com/inlife/nexrender/tree/master/packages/nexrender-action-upload)
 * (list will be expanded)

-Every module might have his own set of fields, however `module` field is always there.
+Every module might have his own set of fields, however, `module` field is always there.

-Also you might've noticed that `actions` is an object, however we described only one (`postrender`) field in it.
+Also, you might've noticed that `actions` is an object, however, we described only one (`postrender`) field in it.
 And there is one more, its called `prerender`.
 The latter one can be used to process data/assets just before the actual render will start.

-Also, if you are planning on having more than one action, please note: **actions are order-sensetive**, that means if you put let's say some encoding action after upload, the latter one might not be able to find a file that needs to be generated by former one, since the ordering was wrong.
+Also, if you are planning on having more than one action, please note: **actions are order-sensitive**, that means if you put let's say some encoding action after upload, the latter one might not be able to find a file that needs to be generated by former one, since the ordering was wrong.